 This approach ensured that all the interventions with teams and individuals had maximum impact and felt different to how change had been communicated before.
 We were able to clearly describe what would look and feel different in the ‘new world’ and this ensured that the transition to the new ways of working happened seamlessly and with minimal impact on day to day working.
 Taking a more thoughtful approach to change leadership paid dividends in terms of building relationships with key stakeholders and ensured high levels of buy in.

-(link to recommendation for this work on LinkedIn – this is the content of the review from Kate Clarke)
+(Click here to see a review for this work on LinkedIn from Kate Clarke)